danieldare/pangaea_challange/README.md

 - `npm install` to install all dependencies.
 - `npm run start` to start the development server.
 - `npm run build` to build the files for production.
-- `npm run start-prod` to start the project in production mode.
+- `npm run start-prod` to start the project in production mode on port 5000.

 ## Author